openpolitics/manifesto/economy.md

 information to the public in a similar manner as the property price paid data set and make it a legal requirement to register land option agreements, transactions and prices."

+## Ownership
+When you buy something, it should be owned (not a licence to use).
+A preventative measure to reduce risk of vendor lock-in and promote ability to fix and modify purchased products.

 [^1]: [EU Financial Transaction Tax - Wikipedia](https://en.wikipedia.org/wiki/European_Union_financial_transaction_tax)
 [^2]: [Stop Secret Contracts](http://stopsecretcontracts.org/)
 [^3]: [Land Value Taxation Campaign - What is LVT?](http://www.landvaluetax.org/what-is-lvt/)